-I am a postdoctoral fellow at the Schwartz Reisman Institute for Technology and Society at the University of Toronto in Prof. Gillian Hadfield’s group and affiliated with the Vector Institute for Artificial Intelligence.
+I received my PhD from the David R. Cheriton School of Computer Science at the University of Waterloo, where I was supervised by Prof. Krzysztof Czarnecki and worked closely with Prof. Kate Larson.
+Following this, I was a postdoctoral fellow for two years at the Schwartz Reisman Institute for Technology and Society at the University of Toronto in Prof. Gillian Hadfield’s group and a research associate with the Vector Institute for Artificial Intelligence.
+Prior to starting grad school, I spent eight years working in industry.

 News

-(Feb 20234) New paper out on arxiv with insights on opinion and rhetoric expression in online social systems.
+(Feb 2024) New paper out on arxiv with insights on opinion and rhetoric expression in online social systems.

 Main takeaway: When there is ideological polarization within a population, ideological institutions (e.g., partisan media) can distort beliefs about the outgroup population to move the expressed opinion to one extreme.
 Affective polarization is a by-product of this dynamic.
 In other words, “Institutions matter” - in online social systems too.
 Arxiv